About This Journal

 Manuscript Format

-The manuscript should be in MS Word or LaTeX format.
+The manuscript should be in MS Word format.
 The language of all manuscripts must be English (either British or American) and non-English words should be used sparingly.
 Poor English may lead to article rejection.
 Authors are encouraged to seek language polishing by a native English speaker or a professional editing service.

 Article Types